henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 2. Subscription Interval (periodic / on-change)
 3. Subscription Type (stream / datastore)

-These characteristics define how subscription state is deployed and how the resulting Telemetry stream behaves.
-As an example, corresponding subscription state can be created by a YANG client via the "establish-subscription" RPC as defined in {{-yangnote}}.
+These characteristics define how subscription state is created and how the resulting Telemetry streams behave.
+In general, corresponding subscription state can be created by a YANG client via the "establish-subscription" RPC as defined in {{-yangnote}}.

 ## Subscription Trigger

-In general, to establish a Telemetry stream via YANG Push there are three options:
+There are three options how to establish a YANG Telemetry stream via YANG Subscriptions:

 1. a YANG client starts to receive a Telemetry stream from a YANG datastore, unsolicitedly.
-In this case, persistent subscription characteristics are created on the YANG data store before deployment, e.g. during onboarding, and come into effect directly after deployment.
+In this case, persistent subscription characteristics are retained on a YANG datastore before deployment (e.g. during onboarding), but are unknownn to the YANG Client and have to be acquired or inferred via procedures that are---at the time of this wirting---out-of-scope of this document.
+In essence, corresponding CoAP Tokens are unknown to the YANG Client when the first YANG Data Item is received from the datastore.

 2. a YANG client starts to receive a Telemetry stream from a YANG datastore, solicitedly.
-In this case, persistent subscription characteristics are created on both the YANG client and the YANG datastore before deployment.
+In this case, persistent subscription characteristics are known by a YANG Client and a YANG datastore before deployment or acquired after their deployment.
+In essence, corresponding CoAP Tokens and Subscription State are already known by the YANG Client and the YANG datastore when the first YANG Data Item is received from the datastore.

-2. a YANG datastore initiates contact with a YANG client via a Rendezvous, Join, or Call Home procedure and triggers the initiation of a telemetry stream.
-In this case, the subscription characteristics are configured on the YANG client and come into effect when the YANG datastore successfully discovered its home.
+3. a YANG datastore initiates contact with a YANG client via a Rendezvous, Join, or Call Home procedure and triggers the creation of a Telemetry stream by the YANG Client.
+In this case, the subscription characteristics are provisioned by the YANG Client and come into effect after a YANG datastore successfully discovered the corresponding YANG Client that is its home.
+In essence, the corresponding CoAP Tokens are created by the CoAP Client and are conveyed to the YANG datastore via the traditional CoAP interaction model.

-### CoMI Push Configured Subscriptions
+### CoMI Configured Subscriptions

 CoAP defines a strict coupling of request and corresponding response messages via the CoAP Token.
-Every CoAP Request MUST include a CoAP Token that is generated by the requestor (client).
-Analogously, every CoAP response that is associated with that request MUST include the corresponding CoAP Token in order for the CoAP Request not to be discarded,
+Every CoAP Request MUST include a CoAP Token that is generated by the CoAP requestor (client).
+Analogously, every CoAP response that is associated with that request MUST include the corresponding CoAP Token in order for the CoAP Request not to be discarded.

+In order to enable this type of YANG Subscription, one or more CoMI Clients have to retain or gain knowledge about the corresponding CoAP Tokens (via declarative guidance, a distribution mechanism, or by inferring them via a Call Home procedure), for which they are intended to receive Concise YANG Telemetry by.
+This implies the existence of a deployed solution that enables a secure and resilient distribution of corresponding CoAP Tokens in a group of CoMI Clients.
+The exact architecture of this solution is---at the time of this writing---out-of-scope of this document.

 ### Dynamic Subscriptions

+This subscription trigger requires knowledge about potential YANG datastores to subscribe to by a YANG Client.
+This subscription characteristics have to be pre-configured or discoverable by the YANG Client.
+A typical procedure to facilitate a dynamic subscription is the Call Home discovery mechanism.

 ## Subscription Interval

+The subscription interval is a specific Subscription Characteristic that defines the events that trigger emission of an Update Record in the context of a YANG Subscription.
+There are two types of subscription interval: periodic subscription and on-change subscription.

 ### Periodic Subscription

+A periodic subscription uses a timer in order to emit an Update Record in the context of a YANG Subscription.
+This type of Subscription Characteristic is intended to be used if Data Node Values change rapidly or continuously.
+A typically example of Data Node Values that benefit from this type of Subscription Characteristic is used are PDU Counters.

 ### On-Change Subscription

+An on-change subscription uses the event of a Data Node Value change to emit an Update Record in the context of a YANG Subscription.
+This type of Subscription Characteristic is intended to be used if Data Node Values changes only occasionally, but conveyance of information about that change in a timely fashion is required.
+Typical examples are, deployment of a new IEEE 802.1AR LDevID, or the modification of an ACL by a logged in user.

 #### On-Change Subscription Prerequisites

-An On-Change Subscription capability MUST be explicitly annotated in a YANG module definition in order to prevent subscription to meaningless nodes.
-E.g. it is advisable not to allow for subscriptions to YANG modules representing rapidly changing counters.
+An on-change subscription capability MUST be explicitly annotated in a YANG module definition in order to prevent a meaningless or harmful association of Subscription Characteristics to a YANG Subscription.
+E.g. it is advisable not to allow for on-change subscriptions to data definition statements that provide Data Node Values representing rapidly changing counters.

-The actual syntax and corresponding semantics of statements that intend to annotate On-Change Subscription capabilities is out-of-scope of {{-yangpush}} or
+The actual syntax and corresponding semantics of data definition statements that are intended to allow for associating an on-change Subscription Characteristic with a YANG Datastore Subscription to a YANG module is out-of-scope of {{-yangpush}} or
-{{-yangnote}} and in consequence also out-of-scope of this document.
+{{-yangnote}} and---in consequence---also out-of-scope of this document.

 #### Visibility

-"publisher MUST set the "updates-not-sent" flag on any update record which is known to be missing information."
+In usage scenarios that require a high level of assurance with respect to Visibility (most prominently security-related events) it is vital for a YANG Client to gain knowledge about a deterioration of Visibility of Update Records.

+In order to request complete Visibility of every Data Node Value change via a corresponding Update Record, the dampening-period (see section 4.2. in
-* dampening-period MUST be set to 0 in order to ensure complete visibility
+{{-yangpush}} MUST be set to 0.
+The use of YANG Notification Bundle Messages
-* non-zero may just indicate that there was a change, but not which one (e.g. interface-flapping)
+{{-notemsgs}} can mitigate the deteriorating impact of a dampening-period higher than 0, but can still result in missed Update Records in an constrained-node environment.

+If the conveyance of an Update Record (bundled or not) failed, the YANG datastore MUST include an "updates-not-sent" flag in the next Update Record.

+There are usage scenarios, in which complete Visibility of every Change to Data Node Values, but only the information that there was a Data Node Values change occurred is appropriate.
+In these cases, a dampening-period higher than 0 should be used.
+A prominent example are "interface-flapping" events.

 ## Subscription Type